ddpruitt/ddpruitt.jekyll.01/_posts/2010-10-30-rewhy-is-microsoft-suddenly-so-hot-for-html5-betanews.md

 - General
 ---

 Last week, Gartner predicted that mobile would be a trillion-dollar industry by 2014.
-It\\'s a market Microsoft doesn\\'t want to be shut out of.
+It's a market Microsoft doesn't want to be shut out of.

 via [Why is Microsoft suddenly so hot for HTML5? | Betanews](http://www.betanews.com/joewilcox/article/Why-is-Microsoft-suddenly-so-hot-for-HTML5/1288372263).